 This app is hands down one of the best apps that you can buy for your child to use on an iPad or other tablet device.

 The app takes your child through each letter sound in sequence, first explaining the sound, encouraging them to form the sound, playing games to identify the sounds, then blending the sounds they have learned into basic words.

 The app is such fun that my children willing play this “game” without even noticing how much they are learning.

 You can make using this app even more educational by supplying your child with a stylus crayon to use, rather than their finger.
 Pick up your stylus crayons here.

 The Jolly Phonics DVD is a series of stories involving the puppet characters “Inky, Mouse & Bee”.
-While the DVD is admittedly a little dates, it still provides an excellent introduction to each sound and my children love it.
-You can order the DVD here.
+While the DVD is admittedly a little dated, it still provides an excellent introduction to each sound and my children love it.

 If you want a comprehensive understanding of the scheme and how it works, you can download this free guide to Jolly Phonics here.

 I would also recommend the Parent’s Jolly Phonics App, which contains everything you will need to make sure you are teaching your child each sound the correct way.

 So whether you use the apps, the books, the songs or a combination of all of them, the most important thing is that your child is having fun with phonics.
 If they are enjoying the activities, and progressing through the sound groups, the rest will follow.